The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 - Consistent automation: saving and investing without relying on motivation

-If you want to see what your salary actually looks like after tax, our Pay Calculator is a handy reality check.
+If you want to see what your salary looks like after tax, our Pay Calculator is a handy reality check.
 Most people do better financially by pulling a few bigger levers and tightening some smaller habits, not by obsessing over one alone.

 So, is the latte factor a lie?